Where possible, a PDF version of press releases will be made available via awith this symbol next to it.

 The University is expecting results of the series of tests in the next few weeks during which period the results will be analysed.
 The University aims to announce the conclusions of its investigations at a press conference provisionally scheduled for the first week of February.

 Details of the date/time/venue for the conference and other logistical arrangements will be announced in due course.

 8th January 2013: With the announcement of the results of the tests on the Greyfriars skeleton only weeks away it is a timely opportunity to focus on Richard III's during his short reign of twenty-six months.

 27th December 2012: A facial reconstruction is currently in progress aimed at revealing what may be the features of King Richard III.
 In August 2012, the search for King Richard's grave, led by the University of Leicester in association with Leicester City Council and the Richard III Society, excited world attention.

 In September, a male skeleton was unearthed at the Greyfriars site in Leicester.
-Although the identity of the skeleton is not confirmed, the Richard III Society has commissioned a facial reconstruction , based on a CT scan taken by the University of Leicester, to be carried out by a leading expert in craniofacial identification, Prof Caroline Wilkinson, at the University of Dundee.
+Although the identity of the skeleton is not confirmed, the Richard III Society has , based on a CT scan taken by the University of Leicester, to be carried out by a leading expert in craniofacial identification, Prof Caroline Wilkinson, at the University of Dundee.